mmkal/ts/packages/expect-type/readme.md

 - [`tsd-check`](https://github.com/SamVerschueren/tsd-check/issues/10) is a CLI that runs the TypeScript type checker over assertions
 - [`type-plus`](https://github.com/unional/type-plus) comes with various type and runtime TypeScript assertions
 - [`static-type-assert`](https://github.com/ksxnodemodules/static-type-assert) type assertion functions

+### Comparison

+The key differences in this project are:

+- a fluent, jest-inspired API, making the difference between `actual` and `expected` clear.
+This becomes especially important with complex types and assertions.
+- inverting assertions intuitively and easily via `expectType(...).not`
+- first-class support for:
+  - `any` (as well as `unknown` and `never`).
+    - This can be especially useful in combination with `not`, to protect against functions returning too-permissive types. e.g. `const parseFile = (filename: string) => JSON.parse(readFileSync(filename).toString())` returns `any`, which could lead to errors.
+After giving it a proper return-type, you can add a test for this with `expect(parseFile).returns.not.toBeAny()`
+  - object properties
+  - function parameters
+  - function return values
+  - array item values
+  - nullable
+- assertions on types "matching" rather than exact type equality, for "is-a" relationships e.g. `expectTypeOf(square).toMatchTypeOf<Shape>()`
+- built into existing tooling with no dependencies.
+No extra build step, cli tool, or lint plugin is needed.
+Just import the function and start writing tests.